modehnal/modehnal.github.io/README.md

   - It contains definition of the `gnome-terminal` component and what arches it will run on and if it can run with Wayland
   - It lists dependencies with beaker task, so we can start appropriate machine setup
   - Defines what HW we are running
   - Setup and cleanup commands, which are empty in this project.
-Some setup from runtest.sh could be here, but I am used to having it in the runtest.sh file.
+Some setup from `runtest.sh` could be here, but I am used to having it in the `runtest.sh` file.
   - And finally definition of all tests and how it will be fed to the `runtest.sh`
   - Also marking a few tests as `gate` tests, which is a subset of tests that are run for a new application version as a first indicator of application health

   You do not see much else here as it is not needed.
 But we have a bit more options defined, for example:
   - What directory is the script in
-  - What is the name of this script - it does not have to be named runtest.sh
+  - What is the name of this script - it does not have to be named `runtest.sh`
   - What architectures we can run this test on or which one we exclude
   - What is the timeout of this test so that the machine can kill the execution after that
   - Tagging for some other automation logic - like `gate`
   - What extra packages to install for specific test

+  Most of the content is this file is not relevant to this article.

 - #### The runtest.sh